Rebin

 Configure HTTP security headers

-You can create a json file called ( staticwebapp.config.json ) in the root of the web site and put the configuration like below then deploy it to your Azure Static Web App host.
+You can create a JSON file is called ( staticwebapp.config.json ) in the root of the website and put the configuration like the folloing after you can deploy it to your Azure Static Web App.

 {